Prethermalization in Fermi-Pasta-Ulam-Tsingou chains: Numerical experiments

 \section{Numerical experiments}

 In this section we perform computations in the $\alpha$-FPUT chain \eqref{eq:FPUT} with $N{=}63$ sites.
-This value of $N$ is chosen because $2(N+1)=128$ is not divisible by any odd integer other than 1, such that all odd roots are thermal for this chain.
-Although initial states, final propagation times and energy densities will vary, evolution is always computed using an optimized second order symplectic integrator \cite{mclachlan1992accuracy} with step size $\Delta t=0.2$.
+This value of $N$ is chosen because $2(N{+}1){=}128$ is not divisible by any odd integer other than 1, such that all odd roots are thermal for this chain.
+Although initial states, final propagation times and energy densities will vary, evolution is always computed using an optimized second order symplectic integrator with step size $\Delta t{=}0.2$ \cite{mclachlan1992accuracy}.
 This results in a maximum relative energy error of around $10^{-3}$ for the largest energy densities chosen, and much smaller for most of them.
 We will focus on the evolution of random initial conditions and the first five odd roots $Q_1$, $Q_3$, $Q_5$, $Q_7$ and $Q_9$.
+The sampling of all initial conditions starts by setting $\boldsymbol{x}(0){=}0$.
+Then, for random states, each momentum component is drawn from a Maxwell-Boltzmann distribution, while for mode $Q_k$ we have momentum components fixed as $p_j(0){=}\sin[\pi k j/(N{+}1)]$.
+Once sampled, momenta are then renormalized in order to achieve the desired energy density for both types of initial conditions.